The Debt Box (DEBT) Hits Self Reported Market Capitalization of $688.06 Million

 About The Debt Box

-The Debt Box launched on December 20th, 2021.
+The Debt Box was first traded on December 20th, 2021.
 The Debt Box’s total supply is 50,000,000 tokens.
+The Debt Box’s official message board is www.instagram.com/thedebtbox.
+The Debt Box’s official Twitter account is @thedebtbox and its Facebook page is accessible here.
 The Debt Box’s official website is www.thedebtbox.com.
-The official message board for The Debt Box is www.instagram.com/thedebtbox.
-The Debt Box’s official Twitter account is @thedebtbox and its Facebook page is accessible here.

 Buying and Selling The Debt Box

 It is usually not possible to purchase alternative cryptocurrencies such as The Debt Box directly using U.S. dollars.
-Investors seeking to acquire The Debt Box should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase The Debt Box using one of the exchanges listed above.
+Investors seeking to acquire The Debt Box should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase The Debt Box using one of the aforementioned exchanges.

 Receive News & Updates for The Debt Box Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Debt Box and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.